lgw2/lgw2.github.io/_teaching/csci112-spring-2023/lectures/lecture2.md

 ### Adding a remote to your repository

-If you would like to connect your `csci112_spring2023` repository to GitHub, do the following steps:
+If you would like to connect your `csci112_spring2023` repository to GitHub, do the following steps.
+You must choose whether to use HTTPS or SSH to communicate with GitHub.
+Either is fine, but HTTPS is simpler, so I recommend that.

 1. [Create a new repository on GitHub.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
 Do not initialize the new repository with README, license, or gitignore files.
 **Please make this
-repository private so that I can reuse assignments for this course without the solutions being available online!**
+repository private so that I can reuse assignments for this course without the solutions being available online!** Copy the remote url with https in it.
 2. On the server, navigate to your `csci112_spring2023` repository and run
 ```
 git remote add origin <REMOTE_URL>
 ```